Kris Bryant Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.93 team ERA ranks ninth across all league pitching staffs.
+- The Mariners have the ninth-ranked team ERA among all league pitching staffs (3.86).

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (nine total, 0.7 per game).
+- Mariners pitchers combine to give up the second-fewest home runs in baseball (10 total, 0.7 per game).

-- His last appearance came on Saturday against the Cleveland Guardians, when the lefty went 5 2/3 innings, surrendering one earned run while giving up six hits.
+- His most recent appearance was on Sunday against the Cleveland Guardians, when the righty went six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.